We're looking forward to speaking with you!

 Topic 2: CSS

 Using CSS will give your webpages a polished, professional look while also allowing your webpage to be accessed on a variety of devices.
-In this unit, you’ll practice multiple style elements with CSS.
+In this unit, you’ll practice multiple style elements with CSS and put these new skills into practice by finalizing your digital resume as part of the first foundations project.

 • Build an understanding of CSS and how it can be used to build webpages